 As an MOW Wake County VOLUNTEER, I WILL:

-- Understand the purchase or possession of alcohol, illegal drugs or weapons is strictly prohibited on MOW Wake County property and volunteer sites.
-Even if permitted local laws or by the law’s of my home country, this zero tolerannce policy will be upheld.
+Understand the purchase or possession of alcohol, illegal drugs or weapons is strictly prohibited on MOW Wake County property and volunteer sites.
+Even if permitted local laws or by the law’s of my home country, this zero tolerance policy will be upheld.